paramraghavan/go/README.md

 ## Is go compiled or interpreted.
 Is it VM based
 - Go is a compiled language.
-- This means we must run our source code files through a compiler, which reads source code and generates a binary, or executable, file that is used to run the program
+- This means we must run our source code files through a compiler, which reads source code and generates a binary, or executable file that is used to run the program
 - It is syntactically similar to C, but also has memory safety, garbage collection, structural typing, and CSP-style concurrency.
 - Go does not provide any VM, such as Java JVM.
 This language only compiles to binary like c++/c.
 Java Virtual Machine interprets bytecode